Authentic Spaghetti alla Puttanesca!

 - Drain pasta reserving 1 cup of the cooking water.

-- Add a few tablespoons of pasta water to sauce and increase heat to bring pasta and sauce to a vigorous simmer.
+- Add a few tablespoons of the pasta cooking water and increase the heat to bring the pasta and sauce to a vigorous simmer.

 - Sprinkle with some more parsley.

 - Season with salt and pepper as required.

 - Serve immediately.

 The quantity of the individual ingredients can be altered depending on one’s taste.
 Some people prefer less olives, capers or anchovies.

 If you are interested in learning how to make homemade pasta and different types of gnocchi, check out my shop page for some great video online courses from my friends in Rome!
 Nothing beats learning to make pasta from Italians!
 Plus while you’re there why not order a copy of my autumn/winter pasta recipes cookbook!?